Tushar-K24/clothes-similarity-search/encode/readme.md

 ## Quickstart:

-To encode the data, change your directory to your repository in terminal and write the command
+To encode the data, import the function generateEncodingsFireStore fromt the encode package:

 ```
-cd encode
-python main.py
+from encode.generateEncodings import generateEncodingsFireStore
 ```